vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 Checkout is the iframe so it is all on BigCommerce(?).

 # Integration checklist
+Use bullets below to check if your integration has everything what's necessary.

 My integration:
 - [ ] handles modifying total price in the second tab/during payment
 - [ ] updates Payment&Transaction status from webhook calls, so it shares some endpoint
-- [ ] webhook authorizes request siganture if available
+- [ ] webhook validates request siganture if available
-- [ ] remember PSP will queue failed request from webhook
+- [ ] PSP will queue failed request from webhook, handle it to prevent duplicates
 - [ ] Use `ngrok` or `localtunnel` to test webhook locally
 - [ ] supports 3DS1 and 3DS2 if it contains Credit Cards because it's required in EEA
 - [ ] write a list of manual tests to make before each release and use it